BestTimesToVisit.com Logo

 Taxi

-Taxis are readily available but can be expensive, especially during peak hours or for longer distances.
-Use apps like Uber or Taxi Stockholm for convenient booking.
+Taxis are readily available, but can be expensive, especially during peak hours or for longer distances.
+They are a convenient option for late-night travel or when carrying lots of luggage.

 Similar Destinations